ultraburgundy/Wordsmith/README.md

 > improve on styling
     > pulse effect on alphabet letter press event
         > make it responsive for small screens
-> make it more object-oriented
-    > organize it into classes
 > adjust score weights
     > conditional weights
         > (if word.length > 4) => score is adjusted to be higher than 10points per letter, 1++ for each letter, hard-capping at 20. ()